 Video camera often use FAT to record data.
 When deleted, all details of any data fragments is lost.
 Also, on some cameras, all information about the location data is stored in is also lost.
 CnW have therefore created a special, dedicated function to scan the memory chip and recover all AVCHD video clips.
-Unlike many other recovery programs, it will produce a number of long clips rather than 100s of short clips that have to joined togther by hand.
+Unlike many other recovery programs, it will produce a number of long clips rather than 100s of short clips that have to joined together by hand.
 The process allows for fragmented and deleted files.

 The program is a two stage process

 Where CnW Recovery scores over other recovery programs is that it examines the whole memory chip first.
 It logs the start and end of each cluster of video.
 From this table it can build complete files, rather than just short fragments.
 On one rweal life example 8GB memory chip, there were about 500 fragments, which competeing software produced as 500 MPL files.
 CnW reconstructed the correct number of about 60 files.
+Where possible (ie the information exists) the original dates of the video files are extracted.

 Setup parameters

 There are two important paramters that must be set correctly before starting.
 The first is the sector start and cluster size.
 For FAT chips these are often (but always) determined by the program.
 The start sector is an offset of the cluster on the disk, and is modulus the cluster size.
+If the values are wrong then there will be many more files produced.
+For most memory chips, the values appear to be start sector 0, and cluster size of 0x40 64.

 The time interval is the interval between frames of video.
-Auto may be selected, or fixed values of 0x8D0 or 0x69C may be selected.
+Auto may be selected, or fixed values of 0x8D0 or 0x69C, 0x5ab, 0xb96 may be selected.
 If the value is wrong, the symptom is many short files being found rather than 10s or 100s or reasonable sized files.
 If none of the options work, please send some sample (short) .MTS files to CnW and a new value will be added.

 How to view AVCHD files